CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ## [1] 15150
 ```

-At the same time, there are many details going on behind the scenes in R that we will dive into to understand how the sum function works.
-We will need to understand how to actually generate sequences of number so that we add them up.
-This will begin a discussion of variables in R (objects that store information, like sequences of numbers).
-And, we need to understand how take actions, like "summing" up a sequence of numbers.
-This involves understanding functions and other "active" operations we can do with R.
+There are many details going on behind the scenes in R that allow the `sum()` function do its work.
+One detail is how to get R to create a sequence of numbers, another is how to take an action like adding up all the numbers in the sequence.
+Two major concepts here are *variables* for storing information (like sequences of numbers), and *functions* that take actions to transform an input (a number sequence) to a desired output (a sum of the number sequence).

 ## R Basics Background

 ### Creating sequences of numbers in R

-A sequence of numbers from a starting value to an ending value can be generated using the following syntax `x:y`, where x is the starting value, and y is the ending value.
+There are multiple ways to create number sequences in R. A sequence of integers can be generated with `x:y`, where x is the starting value, and y is the ending value.

 ```r